 - In a seperate bowl, sift the Plain Flour, Cacao Powder, Baking Powder and Baking Soda.
 Add the to the wet ingredient and stir until combined.

 - Using a spatula or wooden spoon, gently stir in the Grated Zucchinis then the Chopped Dark Chocolate or Chocolate Chips.

-- Pour the muffin batter into each muffin cup and bake for 12 to 15 minutes, or until the tip of a knife comes out clean.
+- Pour the muffin batter into each muffin cup and bake for about 20 minutes, or until the tip of a knife comes out clean.

 - Leave to cool down completely and store in an air-tight container.See instructions above for freezing these muffins.